Manchidi-MJ/se-assignment-2-introduction-to-software-engineering-Manchidi-MJ/README.md

 Software Development Life Cycle (SDLC)

-The Software Development Life Cycle (SDLC) is a structured process used by software engineering teams to design, develop, test, and deploy high-quality software
+The Software Development Life Cycle (SDLC) is a structured process used by software engineering teams to design, develop, test, and deploy high-quality software.

 3.Explain the various phases of the Software Development Life Cycle.
 Provide a brief description of each phase.
 Agile vs. Waterfall Models: